Luccatag/ContactAgendaApi/README.md

    - Message queuing for scalable operations
    - Integration with CQRS events

-5. **🐳 Dockerization** 🚧 **PLANNED**
+5. **🐳 Dockerization** ✅ **COMPLETED**
-   - Multi-stage Docker builds
+   - Multi-stage Docker builds for both backend and frontend
-   - Docker Compose for development
+   - Multiple Docker Compose configurations for different use cases
-   - Container orchestration ready
+   - Container orchestration with networking and health checks
-   - Database migrations in containers
+   - Database persistence with volume mapping
+   - Quick-start scripts for all platforms (Windows/Linux/macOS)

 ## ✅ Recently Completed
 - ~~**SQLite database migration**~~ ✅ **COMPLETED**